outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

     1. The server IP is *vrdeaddress*, NOT IP of *guest*.
 Since I connect to VM locally, so it *127.0.0.1*. *xfreerdp* can add many other parameters, like window size, audio, video etc.
     2. 'Ctrl + Alt + Enter' to toggle full screen.
     3. You might found there are two mouse pointers, one for *host* while another for *guest*.
 Also the screen resolution is not correctly set.
 Install *VBoxGuestAdditions* we've attached the Vm.
-Open file explorer, installer is located in partition *(D:) VirtualBox Guest Additions*, *VBoxWindowsAdditions.exe*.
+Open file explorer, installer is located in partition *(D:) VirtualBox GuestAdditions*, *VBoxWindowsAdditions.exe*.
 Disable *Direct3D* component on a low end VM.
 4. Shutdown

     ```bash